Petitions

 What is the difference between a "simple" petition and a "qualified" petition?

-"Qualified" petition: If a petition also fulfills the following additional requirements, it must also be treated as a motion by a municipal council member in the municipal council.
+"Qualified" petition: If a petition also fulfils the following additional requirements, it must also be treated as a motion by a municipal council member in the municipal council.
 Additional requirements are for a "qualified" petition:

-1. It must currently be signed by at least 1,258 people entitled to vote for the municipal council.
+1. It must currently be signed by at least 1,258 people entitled to vote for the Municipal council.
 You can find the list of signatures here.

 3. Not all matters within the municipality's own sphere of influence can be the subject of a "qualified" petition.
-Excluded from this are elections of municipal bodies, the employment of municipal employees and the termination of their employment relationship as well as other personnel matters, tax matters and the setting of charges (tariffs) for the use of the city's public facilities or its commercial enterprises, expressions of intent by the municipality as the holder of private rights, on the basis of which someone has acquired a right, or official decisions or orders.
+Excluded from this are elections of municipal bodies, the employment of municipal employees and the termination of their employment relationship as well as other personnel matters, tax matters and the setting of charges (tariffs) for the use of the city's public facilities or its commercial enterprises, expressions of will by the municipality as the holder of private rights, on the basis of which someone has acquired a right, or official decisions or orders.

 Who can submit a petition?

-A "qualified" petition, which is treated as a motion by a member of the municipal council in the municipal council, must currently be signed by at least 1,258 persons entitled to vote for the municipal council.
+A "qualified" petition, which is treated as a motion by a member of the Municipal council in the Municipal council, must currently be signed by at least 1,258 persons entitled to vote for the Municipal council.

 How can a petition be submitted?